kailinishihira/portfolio/readme.md

 ### License

-*This webpage is licensed under the MIT License.*
+*This project is licensed under the MIT License.*

 Copyright (c) 2016 **_Kaili Nishihira_**